“There are so many direct mail marketing companies! How can I find the right fit for us?”

 Traditional vs. Modern Direct Mail Marketing Companies

-To start, there’s a big difference between software direct mail marketing companies and traditional printer/mailers and direct mail agencies.
+To start, there’s a big difference between software based direct mail marketing companies and traditional printer/mailers and direct mail services agencies.

-Direct mail automation software companies have built systems built for marketers to manage their own direct mail campaigns, with little to no help.
+Direct mail automation software companies have built systems built for marketers to manage their own direct mail campaigns, without the need for extensive direct mailing services to hold their hands.
 If marketers can send email, they can use these systems.

 The first question to ask yourself?
 Which type of company is a better fit?
 Do you and your team like to move quickly & get things done?
 Or do you like to have your hand held & prefer a more high touch process?